kbroughton/k8s-workshop/mdbook/src/getting-started/kind-stack.md

+# (optional) Kind Stack

+Eventually we want to port all exercises to a kind stack which can be run locally.
+Source and docker images from the VM images would need to be ported.
+There is also currently an issue with port forwarding on windows which must be resolved.

-# Installing the go, kind, kubectl stack
+## Installing the go, kind, kubectl stack

 * [go](https://golang.org/doc/install)